secretstartups/handbook/content/handbook/marketing/sales-development/How-Tos.md

 #### Best practices to ensure credit for SAO

-1. Sequence all leads if you’re reaching out
+1. Sequence all leads if you're reaching out
 2. Make sure your activity is logged that shows how you drove the meaningful engagement that led to the opportunity.
 3. Populate all qualification fields
 4. If activity was a phone call or a zoom call, log notes at the time of call